 We are actively building the science team for the system; please contact us (email@example.com) if you’re interested!

 The Argus Array will observe each part of the sky for 6-12 hours per night (see above figure), trading off relatively small apertures for very long coadded exposure times to achieve a simultaneously high-cadence and deep survey.
 In the baseline design, each 54.9 GPix Argus exposure covers 20% of the entire sky (7,916 square degrees) with a sampling of 1.400/pixel and a dark-sky limiting magnitude of mg = 19.8 every minute; coadding will produce depths down to mg = 24.2 every five nights.
 In high-speed mode the Array will reach 1s-level cadence over 47% of the entire sky (19,370 square degrees) each night.
 Over five years, the Array will build a two-color, million-epoch movie of the northern sky, enabling the most-sensitive-yet searches for high-speed transients, fast-radio-burst counterparts, gravitational-wave counterparts, exoplanet microlensing events, occultations by distant solar system bodies, and a host of other phenomena.

-The Argus Array is based on almost entirely off-the-shelf parts.
+The Argus Array (hardware and survey specifications to the right) is based on almost entirely off-the-shelf parts.
 The Array’s pipelines are based on the already-operational Evryscope data analysis pipelines.
 The NSF’s current MSIP development investment will produce an operational prototype, retiring the risks associated with the unique design of the large-array telescope structure and demonstrating at-scale data analysis pipeline performance.
 The prototype will be complete and the project will be at the point of formal Preliminary Design Review by early 2022; the off-the-shelf telescopes and cameras will enable rapid construction of the full system.